Counting the number of $m$-periodic $\mathcal{O}_{K}$-points of a discrete dynamical system with applications from arithmetic statistics, V: Abstract

 \section{Abstract}

-{In this follow-up paper, we again inspect a surprising relationship between the set of $2$-periodic points of a polynomial map $\varphi_{d, c}$ defined by $\varphi_{d, c}(z) = z^d + c$ for all $c, z \in \mathcal{O}_{K}$ and the coefficient $c$, where $K$ is any number field of degree $n\geq 2$ and $d>2$ is an integer.
-As in \cite{BK2,BK3, BK11} we again wish to study here counting problems that are inspired by the exciting advances on $2$-torsion point-counting in arithmetic statistics and on $2$-periodic point-counting in arithmetic dynamics.
-In doing so, we again first prove that for any given prime $p\geq 3$ and for any given integer $\ell \geq 1$, the average number of distinct $2$-periodic integral points of any $\varphi_{p^{\ell}, c}$ modulo prime ideal $p\mathcal{O}_{K}$ is bounded (if $\ell \in \mathbb{Z}^{+}\setminus \{1,p\}$) or zero or unbounded (if $\ell \in \{1,p\}$) as $c \to \infty$; and so the average behavior here coincide with the average behavior of the number of distinct fixed integral points of any $\varphi_{p^{\ell}, c}$ modulo $p\mathcal{O}_{K}$ studied in \cite{BK3}.
-Motivated further by $K$-rational periodic point-counting work of Benedetto, along with a conjecture of Hutz on $2$-periodic rational points of any $\varphi_{(p-1)^{\ell}, c}$ for any prime $p\geq 5$ and any integer $\ell \geq 1$ in arithmetic dynamics, we then also prove that the average number of distinct $2$-periodic integral points of any $\varphi_{(p-1)^{\ell}, c}$ modulo prime ideal $p\mathcal{O}_{K}$ is $1$ or $2$ or $0$ as $c\to \infty$; and so the average behavior here also coincide with the average behavior of the number of distinct fixed integral points of any $\varphi_{(p-1)^{\ell}, c}$ modulo $p\mathcal{O}_{K}$ studied in \cite{BK2}.
-Finally, as in \cite{BK11} we then also apply density and number field-counting results from arithmetic statistics, and as a result obtain counting and statistical results on the irreducible monic integer polynomials and algebraic number fields arising naturally in our dynamical setting.}
+{In this follow-up paper, we again inspect a surprising relationship between the set of $m$-periodic points of a polynomial map $\varphi_{d, c}$ defined by $\varphi_{d, c}(z) = z^d + c$ for all $c, z \in \mathcal{O}_{K}$ and the coefficient $c$, where $K$ is any number field of degree $n\geq 2$, $d>2$ is an integer and $m\in \mathbb{Z}_{\geq 2}$ is any fixed (period).
+As in \cite{BK11} we wish to study counting problems which are inspired by advances on $m$-torsion point-counting in arithmetic statistics and $m$-periodic point-counting in arithmetic dynamics.
+In doing so, we then first prove that for any prime $p\geq 3$ and for any fixed $\ell\in \mathbb{Z}_{ \geq 1}$ and (period) $m\in \mathbb{Z}_{\geq 2}$, the average number of distinct $m$-periodic integral points of any $\varphi_{p^{\ell}, c}$ modulo prime ideal $p\mathcal{O}_{K}$ is unbounded or zero as $c$ tends to infinity; and so the average behavior here coincide with the average behavior of the number of distinct fixed points in \cite{BK3}.
+Motivated further by $K$-rational periodic point-counting work of Benedetto along with conjectural work of Hutz on $m$-periodic points of any $\varphi_{(p-1)^{\ell}, c}$ for any prime $p\geq 5$ and any fixed $\ell \in \mathbb{Z}_{\geq 1}$ in arithmetic dynamics, we then also prove that for any fixed (period) $m\in \mathbb{Z}_{\geq 2}$, the average number of distinct $m$-periodic integral points of any $\varphi_{(p-1)^{\ell}, c}$ modulo prime $p\mathcal{O}_{K}$ is $1$ or $2$ or $0$ as $c\to \infty$; and so the average behavior here also coincide with the average behavior of the number of distinct fixed points in \cite{BK1}.
+Finally, we then apply here density, polynomial-counting, field-counting, and Sato-Tate equidistribution results from arithmetic statistics, and thereby obtaining further counting and statistical results on the irreducible polynomials, Artin-Mazur zeta functions, algebraic number fields, and lastly on Artin $L$-functions arising naturally in our polynomial discrete dynamical settings.}